 A Step in the Right Direction

 Additionally, all our food vendors and caterers are compliant, and we’re implementing water stations with the support of The City of Ann Arbor’s A2H2O program as we attempt to reduce plastic water bottle usage.
-Special thanks to the University of Michigan Office of Campus Sustainability and the Washtenaw County Water Resources Commissioner for their 2019 support.
+Special thanks to the University of Michigan Office of Campus Sustainability and the Washtenaw County Water Resources Commissioner for their continued support.
 Transforming a gathering of this scale into a zero-waste event demonstrates a major commitment to improving the environment by the festival and our series sponsor, Toyota.